+Disadvantages.
 In the first years of a new nonprofit, it may seem counterproductive to implement term limits for board members.
 Serving on the board of a start-up nonprofit that lacks resources is rarely prestigious and is typically labor intensive since most start-ups lack staff.
 It can be difficult to find qualified directors who possess the requisite passion for the cause, understanding of the mission, and willingness to work.
 Another disadvantage of term limits is that the organization will spend more time and resources to recruit and educate new directors and will lose the group cohesion that comes with directors who have worked together for a long time.
 Additionally, the organization may lose directors who are fervent supporters of the organization and the mission.

-In addition, BoardSource’s Nonprofit Governance Index 2007 reveals that board with term limits are rated by chief executives as more effective that those without term limits.
-This could be due to the fact that there is no perpetual concentration of power within a small group; the group dynamic is constantly changing and new people and ideas are constantly being introduced which prevents stagnation resulting from a lack of change in board members.
+In addition, BoardSource’s Nonprofit Governance Index 2007 reveals that board with term limits are rated by chief executives as more effective than those without term limits.
+This could be due to the fact that there is no perpetual concentration of power within a small group; the group dynamic is constantly changing and new people and ideas are constantly being introduced which prevents stagnation resulting from a lack of board turnover.
 Also, recruiting new members may become easier with a board that is fresh and new.
-New members will feel less threatened by the old boys club of older members who may shut out new people and ideas.
+New members will feel less threatened by the long-standing members who may be less open to new people and ideas.
 Moreover, it will be easier to remove passive, ineffective or troublesome board members and replace them with active and motivated new members.
-Finally, term limits allow for an enlargement of the circle of followers; old directors will be replaced by new ones, but will be able to stay active in the organization which creates a balance of continuity and turnover.
+Finally, term limits allow for an enlargement of the circle of followers; old directors will be replaced by new ones but will be able to stay active in the organization which creates a balance of continuity and turnover.